 - Utility costs above normal pre-storm costs and utility setup at temporary housing

-- Additional costs for food while displaced.
-Costs incurred to evacuate are not covered
+- Additional costs for food above normal costs while displaced

-- Some additional travel costs, such as gas and mileage for a longer commute
+- Some additional travel costs, such as mileage for a longer commute

 - Laundry costs above normal costs, such as at a washateria